musfiquerprottoy/Timer-App/README.md

 - **Smart Logic:** Prevents multiple timer instances and includes a full reset feature.

 ## 📸 Preview

-> *Tip: You can add a screenshot of your app here by placing an image file in your repo and linking it below.*
 > ![App Screenshot](Timer_App_SS.png)

 ## 🚀 Getting Started